Framework-Island/hyperagents/docs_site/docs/guide/concepts.md

-# Concepts
+# Basic concepts

-Deep dive into HyperAgents: agents, the evolutionary loop, archive, evaluation, and execution.
-For a shorter visual pass, see [Workflows](./workflows.md).
+Deep dive into HyperAgents: agents, the evolutionary loop, archive, evaluation, and execution. **Workflow diagrams** are included below alongside the narrative so you can read in one place.

 ## Overview